 ✔ Converting from an adjustable rate loan to a fixed-rate loan to lock in a low rate for years to come.

-✔ Refinancing a home equity line of credit (HELOC) before it undermines your personal finances.
+✔ Refinancing a Home Equity Line of Credit (HELOC) before it undermines your personal finances.

-Let's look at these strategies in greater depth.
+Let's look at each of these situations:

-Convert from adjustable to fixed
+2. Convert from an adjustable rate to a fixed

-Refinancing for Retirement
+3. Refinancing for retirement

 The strategy here is to refinance both the first and second loans and replace them with a single 30- or 15-year mortgage.
 In this situation, the balloon note disappears because it has been refinanced.
-At today's rates, the borrower will have a significantly lower monthly cost.

 You can see the problem.
 Imagine that you owe $60,000 in home equity debt and must repay the entire amount over five years.
 At 4.19 percent, the monthly payment will be $1,110 – a figure that might be completely unaffordable.
 The alternative?
 Avoid foreclosure and refinance into a single loan to replace both the existing first loan and the line of credit.